-15 Old School Grooming & Beauty Tips From The 1940s That You Probably Didn't Know About
+Old School Grooming & Beauty Tips From The 1940s You Probably Haven't Heard Of

 When thinking about the glamorous ladies of yesteryear, I always imagine them artfully applying cold cream whilst sitting at a vanity, or brushing their hair 100 times before bed.
 And I kind of love it.
 These beauty and grooming tips from the 1940s just scream luxury to me, and that's why I think we should bring them back.